cameronkenny101/FlappyFarmyard/README.md

 # Flappy Farmyard
 Android app produced on request for fiverr.
 A flappy bird style game made with C# and the Unity Engine.
+The game consists of four stages.
+The home screen where the player chooses wheter to play the game or select a new character.
+The character select screen is where a player chooses there sprite.
+Then the player plays the game, and finally there is a death screen which displays your score, your best score and gives you the option to return back to the home screen.